SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 #define WIRE_SMBUS_LEVELS   1
 ```

 This method should always return 0 (success).
 We try to error if compiletime-known invalid values are passed.
-During development, you should be sure to check this value to make sure that
+During development, you should be sure to check this value to make sure that you passed valid arguments to it if you are having any issues, or are concerned that the test conditions might not reveal them.

 If not: